Share

 Austin, Texas

 Austin is one of the fortunate cities in the top 20 that doesn’t have any state income taxes adding to the overall bill.
-However, Austin residents earn a lot of money: The median income of $71,576 is the sixth-highest on this list, resulting in high federal and FICA taxes.
+However, Austin residents earn a decent amount of money: The median income of $78,965 results in high federal and FICA taxes.

 San Jose, California